hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 #### /thingNodes/{id}/metadata/ (GET)

 Analogous to /sources/{id}/metadata/ (GET) but handles metadata attached to thingNodes.
-This includes metadata occuring directly in the hierarchy tree (they are considered attached to their parent thingNode).
+This includes metadata occurring directly in the hierarchy tree (they are considered attached to their parent thingNode).

 #### /thingNodes/{id}/metadata/{key} (GET, POST)

 Analogous to /sources/{id}/metadata/{key} (GET, POST) but handles metadata attached to thingNodes.
-This includes metadata occuring directly in the hierarchy tree (they are considered attached to their parent thingNode).
+This includes metadata occurring directly in the hierarchy tree (they are considered attached to their parent thingNode).

 ## Data Endpoints